willymcallister/willymcallister.github.io/_articles/electric-potential.md

 $\displaystyle \text{electric potential energy change}\_{ab} = \dfrac{q\,Q}{4\pi\epsilon_0} \left ( \frac{1}{b} - \frac{1}{a}\right )$

-Like work, electric potential energy is a scalar quantity.

-We can fiddle with how this expression is written and something special emerges.
+We can fiddle with this expression and something special emerges.

 Multiply out the terms,